helenamin/DEB-TV-MAZE/README.md

 <p align="justify">
   TV show data extracted from <a href="https://www.tvmaze.com/">TV Maze API</a> for Data Analyst to identify and visualize trends in TV history and for ML use-case to potentially create shows with AI or suggest shows based on genres and ratings.
-Once the data are visualised, it can then be used by TV show producers to produce better content and potential actors to star in shows that will be popular.
-Network channels data present to determine what shows to air and what time would be a success when aired.
+Once data is visualised, it can then be used by TV show producers to produce better content and potential actors to star in shows that will be popular.
+Network channels data can help to determine what shows to air and what time would be a success when aired.
 </p>
 </br>